Law without law: from observer states to physics via algorithmic information theory: Postulates of an incomplete theory

-i.e.\ the conditional version of algorithmic probability $\p$ as defined after Theorem~\ref{TheUniversalityM}.
-Here, $U$ is a universal monotone Turing machine that can be chosen arbitrarily, but has to be fixed. \item[(iii)] \textbf{Predictions.} The predictions of the theory are those that are identical for every choice of universal machine $U$.
-They follow from (i) and (ii) alone; no external world, laws of physics or other ingredients are fundamentally relevant. ``Now'' and ``next'' are understood as purely first-person notions, not related to any external notion of time or clock. \end{itemize} \textbf{Interpretation:} These postulates will make similar predictions as the ``desired theory'' (expressed in Postulates~\ref{DesiredPostulates}) in those cases where the observer holds a large amount of memory on her previous states; they will fail to do so, however, when forgetting (information erasure) becomes relevant. } It is no loss of generality to assume that observers learn a bit at a time: learning more than one bit can be expressed via the chain rule.
+where $\p$ is an algorithmic prior which can be chosen arbitrarily, but has to be fixed. \item[(iii)] \textbf{Predictions.} The predictions of the theory are those that are identical for every choice of algorithmic prior. ``Now'' and ``next'' are understood as purely first-person notions, not related to any external notion of time or clock. \end{itemize} \textbf{Interpretation:} These postulates will make similar predictions as the ``desired theory'' (expressed in Postulates~\ref{DesiredPostulates}) in those cases where the observer holds a large amount of memory on her previous states; they will fail to do so, however, when ``forgetting''\footnotemark \enspace(information erasure) becomes relevant. } Since the only predictions that we will make are those that agree for every choice of algorithmic prior, we will now fix an arbitrary reference universal monotone Turing machine $U$, and use $\mathbf{M}:=\mathbf{M}_U$ and $\mathbf{P}$ its Solomonoff normalization in all the calculations of this paper.
+It is no loss of generality to assume that observer states grow \emph{one} bit at a time: the probability of receiving more than one bit can be expressed via the chain rule.
 If $y=y_1 y_2 \ldots y_m\in\{0,1\}^m$, then

-It is not clear how a transition probability $\p_{\rm des}$ as in~(\ref{eqDesired}) that admits forgetting should be defined; we will speculate in Section~\ref{SecConclusions} that an attempt to define it should probably come with a different choice of set of observer states, containing more structure than the set of binary strings.

-Nevertheless, my hope is that even this ``deficient'' set of postulates allows us to get a glimpse on the typical properties of \emph{theories of the kind} as envisaged in this paper.
-Indeed, even in this simplified form, we will see that there is a wealth of surprising insights and consistent predictions that we can extract.
-We will therefore work with Postulates~\ref{Postulates}, but always keep in mind that forgetting, i.e.\ memory erasure, is not consistently treated by these postulates.
+In the following, we will work with Postulates~\ref{Postulates}.
+For more comments on the relation between those and the desired postulates~\ref{DesiredPostulates}, see the beginning of the appendix.
+In the remainder of this section, we will motivate why an algorithmic prior $\p$ is assumed in the postulates, and describe in more detail how its non-uniqueness should be understood.